Resources for Clinicians and Your Patients

 Nasopharyngeal (NP) specimens are the gold standard for COVID-19 viral detection.
 Some laboratories may accept alternative specimen types such as saliva, oropharyngeal (OP) swabs, midturbinate swabs, or anterior nares swabs.5,11 The CDC Specimen Collection Guidelines contain detailed information about EUA-approved specimen types.12 Clinicians are advised to check with their performing laboratory for specific specimen requirements.

 Recent studies, including one performed by researchers at ARUP and University of Utah Health,13 found that self-collected saliva and NP swabs collected by healthcare providers are equally effective for SARS-CoV-2 detection.
 Both saliva and NP swabs are superior to anterior nasal swabs.
-The study, published in the Journal of Clinical Microbiology, represents one of the largest COVID specimen-type comparisons to date.13 However, saliva specimens are not suitable for all tests that detect SARS-CoV-2 (eg, ARUP’s multipathogen assay that detects and differentiates COVID-19, influenza A/B, and respiratory syncytial virus [RSV]).
+The study, published in the Journal of Clinical Microbiology, represents one of the largest COVID specimen-type comparisons to date.13 However, saliva specimens are not suitable for all tests that detect SARS-CoV-2.

 Detection rates in specimen types vary from patient to patient and may change over the course of the illness.14 For example, because of potentially discordant shedding of virus in the upper versus the lower respiratory tract, patients with pneumonia may have negative nasal or OP samples but positive lower airway samples.15,16